jtcat/word_ladder/README.md

-# word_ladder - Final project for the Operating Systems subject
+# word_ladder - Final project for the Algorithms and Data Structures subject

 Co-developed with https://github.com/RGarrido03